The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games

-The above smoothness argument provides an upper bound on the price of stability by bounding the efficiency of all pure Nash equilibria with potential lower than the potential at the optimal assignment.
-Our next result shows how one can leverage this smoothness argument to optimize the upper bound on the price of stability under a maximum allowable price of anarchy constraint.
+The smoothness argument in Proposition \ref{prop:smoothness_argument} provides an upper bound on the Price of Stability by bounding the efficiency of all pure Nash equilibria with potential lower than the potential at the optimal assignment.
+Our next result shows how one can leverage this smoothness argument to optimize an upper bound on the Price of Stability under a maximum allowable Price of Anarchy constraint.